Wisconsin State Law Library

 Wis JI-Criminal 1209

-§ 940.225(2)(c) Second degree sexual assault: sexual contact or intercourse with a person suffering from mental illness
+§ 940.225(2)(c) Second degree sexual assault: sexual contact with a person suffering from mental illness

 Summary